This post may contain affiliate links.

 What Are Idiyappam?

 Idiyappam is a flour-based food from southern India, Sri Lanka and parts of Malaysia, they are also known as Semige, Nooputt (or Noolputtu), Kodava, Putumayam or good old Sri Lankan string hoppers.
 They are without a doubt one of my favourite things to eat and just perfect for smooshing into curries with your fingers.
 They are basically a type of noodle, so once you have made your dough using Idiyappam flour, you need a tool to form the little nests of thin strands.
 Idiyappam making requires a machine to press the dough through tiny holes, enter the idiyappam maker.
 This tool or idiyappam maker can be a traditional, dedicated device, or a noodle or pasta maker can do the job.
 Some are so beautiful you could buy them just as decorative objects.

 Appam means pancake, idi means broken down.
 The flour used is commonly rice, finger millet (ragi) or wheat.

 Once you have created your idiyappam you will need trays that hold the nests separately, which go into a steamer.
 An idly steamer is ideal.
 If you’ve never had an idly you’re missing out!
 That will have to be another post.

 As my brother keeps saying, “It’s all about the hoppers!’
 I’d tend to agree.

-Traditional Wood and Brass Idiyappam Maker ( USA and Canada only, unfortunately) at $9.99
+Traditional Wood and Brass Idiyappam Maker (Australia only, unfortunately)

-If you are thinking about travelling to Sri Lanka, our Sri Lanka travel blog tells you everything you could ever need to know!
+If you are thinking about travelling to Sri Lanka, our Sri Lanka travel blog on World Travel Family dot com tells you everything you could ever need to know!